Elevance Health (NYSE:ELV) Announces Quarterly Earnings Results, Beats Estimates By $0.10 EPS

 Elevance Health Announces Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 25th.
-Shareholders of record on Monday, June 10th will be issued a dividend of $1.63 per share.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, June 25th.
+Stockholders of record on Monday, June 10th will be issued a dividend of $1.63 per share.
 The ex-dividend date of this dividend is Monday, June 10th.
-This represents a $6.52 dividend on an annualized basis and a yield of 1.23%.
-Elevance Health’s payout ratio is currently 24.64%.
+This represents a $6.52 annualized dividend and a dividend yield of 1.23%.
+Elevance Health’s dividend payout ratio is 24.64%.

 Elevance Health, Inc, together with its subsidiaries, operates as a health benefits company in the United States.
 The company operates through four segments: Health Benefits, CarelonRx, Carelon Services, and Corporate & Other.
 It offers a variety of health plans and services to program members; health products; an array of fee-based administrative managed care services; and specialty and other insurance products and services, such as stop loss, dental, vision, life, disability, and supplemental health insurance benefits.